ahmedsrizk95/ahmedsamir.github.io/_posts/2024-09-14-Naturally-Fractured-Reservoirs.md

 Fluid flow occurs mainly in the fracture system.
 The matrix primarily stores fluid, while the fractures conduct the flow.
 However, flow is transferred from the matrix to the fracture (to be discussed later) .
 No flow occurs between the matrix blocks (this limitation will be overcome by the dual porosity dual permeability models).

+In the dual-porosity concept, the bulk of the fluid transport takes place at high velocities in the fractures from one grid cell to another irrespective of flowing phase.
+On the other hand, in two- or three-phase flow, there is usually a local exchange of fluids between the fractures and the adjacent matrix at comparatively low velocities.
+The issue of fluid velocities is very critical in naturally fractured reservoirs because, in multiphase flow, typically water or gas can move rapidly in the fractures and surround the matrix blocks partially or totally.
+Once a matrix block is surrounded partially or totally by a particular fluid, transfer of fluid phases and components takes place between the fracture and matrix (Ramierz et al. 2009)

 The model homogenizes every thing; The fracture network is assumed to behave uniformly at the macroscopic level, with the matrix blocks assumed to be uniformly distributed.
 Dual porosity models are more of a homogenisation of how fractures affect flow.
 Generally, if we are not so certain where the fractures exactly are, so in general it works well and it has been the industry standard for so long.

 #### Flow equations: